WHAT SHOULD I WEAR? HOW SHOULD I LOOK?

 Of course!
 In fact, we will reduce the cost of the session for each person who tags along for senior portraits.
 Bring a friend and the session fee is reduced to $274 for each of you!
 We’re actually surprised that more of our clients don’t take advantage of this offer.
 Not only do you save $25 each, bringing your best friend along is a fun and memorable way to make your senior year special.

 Two person sessions last about two hours.
 We alternate between photographing each person individually while occasionally capturing pictures together.
-When we’re finished, both seniors get same all-inclusive folio and print package.
+When we’re finished, both seniors get same all-inclusive print package.
 Take a look at an example here.

 CAN I HAVE MY SENIOR PORTRAITS TAKEN OUTSIDE